Fives555555/bookbot/README.md

 ## Usage

-A call to the main Python file is required, followed by the path to the text file you wish to analyse.
+A command line call to the main Python file is required, followed by the path to the text file you wish to analyse.
 For example:

 ```console
 user:~/bookbot$ python main.py <path-to-.txt-file>